 Yes!
 All of our AbilityFirst community centers and work centers encourage and appreciate volunteer involvement.
 To become a volunteer, you will need to complete a volunteer application and attend an orientation at the center where you will be volunteering.
 To get started, click on Locations to decide where you would like to volunteer, then call or email that center’s director to let him or her know you are interested.
 The center director will be delighted to hear from you, and eager to work with you.

 AbilityFirst sets high standards for our employees.
 Staff must have the personal attributes, previous work experience and education that are needed to work effectively with children and adults with disabilities.
 They must also be committed to working in an environment that respects diversity and values the contribution of each individual.

-We are also committed to providing thorough staff training to ensure quality programs and services.
+We are also committed to providing thorough staff training to ensure quality programs and services for adults and children with disabilities.
 This training covers topics ranging from behavior management and person-centered planning, to certification in CPR, first aid, lifesaving, water safety, as appropriate.

-AbilityFirst offers programs for adults and children at 24 facilities throughout Southern California.
+AbilityFirst offers programs for adults and children with disabilities throughout Southern California.
 To see if we have a facility near you, click here.

 AbilityFirst does provide transportation in connection with program activities, such as day trips.
 Unfortunately, we are not able to provide transportation for participants between their home and the AbilityFirst locations where programs take place.
 Families may be able to obtain assistance with transportation from Regional Center or their school district.